 For the USA, the PMI reading edged up to exactly he neutral position of 50.0, its highest level since April.
 The output element of the calculation was in positive territory despite a slowdown in purchasing activity; there was also a shortening of suppliers’ delivery times which helped the index up from the September reading, although reports of labour and material shortages at suppliers meant that this improvement was at the least marked improvement rate since January.

 These reports are available on the “PMI by S&P Global” website at https://www.pmi.spglobal.com/Public/Release/PressReleases or on request from MTA.

 UK Productivity, 2nd Quarter 2023: The Office for National Statistics has released an updated set of data which includes the revisions to the annual National Accounts that were published at the end of September.

 These now show that output per hour worked (the preferred measure of productivity) was +2.8% above the pre-pandemic levels (this is taken to be the average for 2019) in the 2nd quarter of 2023 at the whole economy level.
 Compared to the 2nd quarter of 2022, output per hour worked increased by +0.3%; this growth came because Gross Value Added (GVA) grew (+0.6%) by more than the fall in hours worked (-0.3%).

-You can get more details from the ONS Statistical Bulletin which can be downloaded from their web-site at https://www.ons.gov.uk/releasecalendar (18 May) or you can request it from MTA.
+The manufacturing sector saw faster growth with productivity improving by +1.1% thanks almost entirely to an +1.2% increase in output (GVA) while hours worked edged down very slightly (-0.1%).You can get more details from the ONS Statistical Bulletin and datasets which can be downloaded from their website at https://www.ons.gov.uk/releasecalendar (24 October) or on request from MTA.